MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-roles-permissions.md

 > [!IMPORTANT]
 > Microsoft recommends that you grant people access to only what they need to perform their tasks.
 We call this concept *least privilege* for permissions.
 To learn more, see [Best practices for least-privileged access for applications](/azure/active-directory/develop/secure-least-privileged-access).

-You can use the Microsoft 365 admin center or the Microsoft Entra portal to view and edit role assignments.
+You can use the Microsoft 365 admin center or the Microsoft Entra admin center to view and edit role assignments.

 ## [**Microsoft 365 admin center**](#tab/M365Admin)